 amateur radio service

-The map shows activity that has happened in the past hour.
-Paths are combined to create color-coded
+The map shows activity from the past hour.
+Paths are smoothed to create a color-coded

 footprint indicating the distance VHF signals are likely to be traveling.
 Packet stations typically run

 low power into small vertical antennas.
 Better equipped stations should exceed the the distances these

 stations report.
 The map is updated automatically, up to several times per minute.

 The map is created using positions (latitude and longitude) reported by nodes in the packet radio system